-Bird Watching or Birding At The Coast – How To Stay Safe Close To Open Water
+Bird Watching Or Birding At The Coast – How To Stay Safe Close To Water

 Bird watching or birding I am sure you will agree can be an absolutely fabulous hobby.
 Certainly during lockdown those enjoying bird watching have increased due to the uplifting role it can play by increasing wellbeing and getting closer to nature.
 The RSPB reports that during lockdown they have seen a 69% increase in website traffic compared with the same time in 2019.